 - IT’S ABOUT THE FOREARMS, PEOPLE.
 Directors get it.
 They understand how important forearms are and catering to the female gaze matters.
 No but seriously, what on earth is it about forearms that are so damn attractive?
 Jesus, take the wheel.
 That boxing match was a lot.

-What are your thoughts on Bridgerton’s fourth episode?
-Do tell us in the comments below.
+Now streaming on Netflix: What are your thoughts on Bridgerton’s “An Affair of Honor?”
+Let us know in the comments below.